 While the following list of notably famous Canadians may surprise you, you’re likely to recognize at least a few.
 These are the heroes of Canada—be they artists, doctors, athletes, or otherwise—who inspire their fellow countrymen to go above and beyond.

 If you happen to find yourself in Canada, you might even be able to see some of these famous people (if they’re still living) or travel to their childhood homes and historical sites dedicated to their memories.
 Read on to discover more about these great Canadian icons.

 Terry Fox began his cross-country run in 1980 as an unknown, cancer-stricken young man with a dream to raise money for other cancer patients, especially children.
 His familiar lilting run – he had one good and one prosthetic leg – took him from Newfoundland to northern Ontario, where he succumbed to his cancer that moved into his lungs.
 By the end, his "Marathon of Hope" had become a national sensation, attracting thousands to line the streets to watch him pass through.

 Terry Fox runs are still held every September in schools and communities across Canada, and more than 650 million dollars have been raised through the Terry Fox Foundation toward cancer research.

-David Suzuki is a national treasure to many Canadians who look to him to help decipher often-confusing environmental issues like climate change.
+David Suzuki is a national treasure for many Canadians who look to him to help decipher often-confusing environmental issues like climate change.
 He came to prominence in the 1970s through his popular TV show on nature and the environment, “The Nature of Things,” but in 2001, he turned his attention full-time to environmental activism through his David Suzuki Foundation.

 The Foundation’s main goals are to protect Canada’s climate, creating liveable clean-energy communities, establishing environmental rights and justice, transforming the economy, connecting students and parents with nature, and building community.